vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/vtex-io-multi-language-stores/vtex-io-documentation-overwriting-the-messages-app.md

 - `messages`: a list of the messages you want to translate, containing the following parameters:
   - `srcLang`: source message locale.
   - `srcMessage`: source message string.
-  - `context`: ID of the product/brand/category that you want to translate.
+  - `context`: ID of the product/brand/category you want to translate.
 IDs can be found in your store's registration on the admin under Product > Catalog.
   - `targetMessage`: translated message string.

 To better understand the full process of overwriting a product message translation, check the following gif: